C&C - Rick and Morty - Season One - Talkback

 I wasn't feeling this one.
 I had no problem with the basic "Twisted Marty and Doc Brown" premise, but the execution was so mean and gratuitous that I couldn't even enjoy it on that level.
 The bits involving Morty's family and school I could've seen on any FOX animated comedy.
 (In fact, this almost seemed like an Animation Domination show that failed its' audition for FOX.)
 Plus there was a "boys' club" mentality to the whole thing which rubbed me the wrong way.
 The family had 2 kids, so why was Morty somehow the only kid deemed worthy to partake in all the wacky adventures?
 Heaven forbid the sister also be allowed to partake in the super-science fun.
 That irked me, as did Morty's role as the perpetual punching bag/butt monkey of the show.

 Like cartoons, comedy, riffs, wisecracks, funny video clips and humorous commentary on animation and geek culture?
 Check out The Twin Factor

-, the Star Twins' blog.
+, the Star Twins' website.